 To help students achieve their greatest potential, the STEM Education Center required industry grade laboratories, workshops, and studios worthy of the brilliant scholars who would use them.
 A few of the most exciting new laboratories at Embry-Riddle include:

 The Jim and Linda Lee Planetarium features a state-of-the-art dome theater and powerful digital projection system that allows for presentations of NASA’s library of shared content and 3-D universe exhibitions.
-Soon to be open to the public, the planetarium and theater will illuminate the universe to viewers with stunning clarity, and will be prominently featured through media and educational outlets within the local area and beyond.
+The planetarium and theater illuminates the universe to viewers with stunning clarity, and is prominently featured through media and educational outlets within the local area and beyond.

 The Drs.
 Charles and Elizabeth Duva Robotics Lab supports multiple courses, labs, and studies in the ever-growing field of robotics engineering and programming.
 The lab features indoor and outdoor testing areas, and will enable the development of stationary, mobile, and aerial robotic systems.